enionsouza/ror-social-scaffold/README.md

 ```

 API
-Open the rest API client of your choice (we recommend using Thunder client VScode extension or Postman)
+Open the rest API client of your choice (we recommend using Thunder client VScode extension)

 ### API endpoints